 I hold a PhD in Cultural Studies from Goldsmiths, University of London, and a MA with Distinction in Cultural and Media Studies from the Open University, for which I was awarded the Pavis Prize in recognition of outstanding work in my dissertation.
 I am a trained community arts practitioner and began my career as a drama facilitator and mental health support worker before arriving at the Open University.
-From 2006, I worked to support teaching and learning as a Senior Faculty Manager, first in the Social Sciences, and from 2009, in the Arts and Humanities, before joining the Art History department as a Staff Tutor in August 2019.
-I am a Senior Fellow of the Higher Education Academy.
+From 2003 I began work as an Associate Lecturer and from 2006, as a Senior Faculty Manager.
+I joined the Art History department as a Staff Tutor in 2019 and am a Senior Fellow of the Higher Education Academy.

-I write about contemporary art, the assemblage theory of Deleuze and Guattari, ekphrasis, and new media theory.
-My doctoral thesis investigates materiality and text in Michael Landy’s art event Break Down, in which the artist systematically destroyed his possessions in a temporarily empty Oxford Street department store over two weeks in February 2001.
-I am currently adapting elements of my thesis for publication as a monograph.
+I write about contemporary art, materiality, and fragmentation.
+My doctoral thesis investigates materiality and text as they arise in Michael Landy’s art event Break Down (2001), in which the artist systematically destroyed his possessions.
+I am currently adapting elements of this project for publication as a monograph.

 Jun 2019: ‘The manual in Michael Landy’s Break Down’: Languages INTER Networks conference.
 Lancaster University.

 Sept 2017: ‘Fragment / Part / Whole: Matter and Mediality in Michael Landy’s Break Down’.
 Waste: A Symposium.
 Birkbeck, University of London.

 Jan 2017: 'Michael Landy’s Break Down: Trashing and Transforming’, TRASH conference, Department of English Studies, University of Vienna.
 Supported via a grant from the competitive Graduate School Fund at Goldsmiths, University of London.